Lemon olive oil loaf cake with vegan Eton Mess

 (ideally prepared the night before)

-Prepare 2 oven racks with baking paper on your working place.
+Lay on 3 oven racks with baking paper and leave somewhere on your worktop where they don’t bother you.
 Preheat the oven at 100C.

 In a clean bowl drain the chickpeas water through a metal colander to be sure absolutely no skin of the chickpeas gets into the aquafaba.
-Like for egg white, the aquafaba must be perfectly clean from impurities.
+Like for egg white, the aquafaba must be perfectly clean from impurities to whip up.

-With an electrical beater (mine is a standing beater, highly recommanded for this job) beat at maximum speed until the aquafaba is thick and forms waves, almost like proper egg white.
-This takes about 20 minutes to say the least.
+With an electrical beater (mine is a standing beater, highly recommanded for this job) beat at maximum speed until the aquafaba is thick and forms waves, almost like proper egg white (in same cases this takes about 20 minutes to say the least).

-Add the icing sugar spoon by spoon (or use a small strainer if lumpy).
-Time to time with a spatula gently scrap the sugar from edges.
+Start adding the icing sugar spoon by spoon (or use a small strainer if lumpy).
+And time to time gently scrap the sugar from edges with a spatula.
+The aquafaba should look more and more solid and glossy.

 Add slowly all the sugar, scraping the edges.
-Then, when all is incorporated beat for at least other 30 minutes or until you have a wiped cream consistency that can stand on a spoon in a shape.
+Then, when all is incorporated beat for at least other 30 minutes or until you have a thick consistency that can be piped out in a shape.

 When ready, using a dessertspoon ease it on to the baking sheet in rough rounds of equal dimension.

-The chickpeas merengue will never be as stable like egg white merengue but should be solid enough to form proper smooth meringues on the baking paper.
+The aquafaba sometimes turn not to be as thick as the traditional egg meringue, but should be always solid enough to form proper meringues on the baking paper and don’t collaps into thin paddles.

-**If the meringues are don’t turn out smooth, possibly were still too runny when cooked or too much time passed between beating and cooking.
+**If the meringues don’t turn out smooth or they are flat, chances are that were still too runny (not enough beaten) when cooked or too long passed between beating and cooking.